 Interactive Components

-Components are separate reusable objects that we place into pages.
-They can be forms, datagrids, polls, in fact anything that makes sense to use repeatedly.
+Components are separate reusable objects that we embed into pages.
+They can be forms, datagrids, polls, essentially anything that makes sense to use repeatedly.
 We will show:

 • how to use components?